iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 The Connector SDK exposes its functionality through three main classes: BridgeRunner, Synchronizer, and iModelBridge Interface.

-### BridgeRunner (2.x) or ConnectorRunner (3.x)
+### BridgeRunner

 Constructor

-The ConnectorRunner has a constructor which takes a BridgeJobDefArgs as its lone parameter.
+The BridgeRunner has a constructor which takes a BridgeJobDefArgs as its lone parameter.
 The BridgeJobDefArgs has properties to describe the significant pieces to the Connector job:

 1. sourcePath - your native data (i.e., where the data is coming from) has nothing to do with source code.
 2. outputDir - this is the target for your iModel (i.e., where the data is going to)